bielsnohr/rsecon23-chairing-guidance/README.md

   * `PC login username` - the username to log in to the PC used to present
   * `PC login password` - the password to log in to the PC used to present

+The information about Slido is specified within `chairing.py` in global variables prefixed with `SLIDO_*`.
+Modify those as needed, or add another column in the `sessions.csv` and handle that in the relevant sections of `chairing.py`.

 ## Usage